 The most contentious aspect of my doctoral thesis was maintaining that a poet of the mid-seventeenth century could somehow abstain from networking and print – the new popular forms of public – and instead write for himself alone.

-Andrew Marvell negotiated strategically with the medium of print and some literary networks at particular points in his career.
-There are few manuscripts of his work and few echoes of him to be found in the work of others.
+Andrew Marvell (1621-1678) negotiated strategically with the medium of print and some literary networks at particular points in his career.
+There are relatively few manuscripts of his work and very few echoes of him to be found in the work of others.

 To rub salt in the wound, Thomas Stanley, a likely patron of Marvell during the late 1640s, omits him from his verse ‘Register of Friends’.

 It is always problematic to take the absence of circulation as conclusive evidence that little of it occurred.
-But in this case we must surely label the considerable gaps between Marvell’s published work as a ‘departure’ from public writing.
+But it does support the case that the considerable gaps between Marvell’s published work are a clear ‘departure’ from public writing.

-Because it’s comparatively rare that a private volume of art is discovered, it’s not very often I get a sense of affirmation that talented creatives can jealously guard their output – for whatever reason they choose.
+On the comparatively rare occasion that a private volume of art is discovered, I get a renewed sense of affirmation that talented artists can jealously guard their output – for whatever reason they may have chosen.

 I recently came across the story of the late Vivian Maier, a reticent nanny whose photography during the 1950s and 60s lay buried in boxes until a keen historian bought a box of undeveloped negatives in 2009.